jeffserio4388/PLT_Project/README.md

     navigate to the src folder
     enter command 'make'

+## Step 4:Run the test
+    navigate to the src folder
+    enter command 'python testall.py'

-## Step 3: Run files with the pipeline executable as follows:
+## Step 5: Run files with the pipeline executable as follows:
     ./pipeline -<flag> <filename.pl>
     where <flag> can be any of the following
         ("-a", Ast);        (* Print the AST *)